BlueBrain/nexus-js/README.md

 ## Development

-> If you don't have Node.js installed on your machine, you can run a "docker shell" using docker-compose from which you'll have a fully working Node.js environment.
+> If you don't have Node.js installed on your machine, you can run a "docker shell" with `make dshell` from which you'll have a fully working Node.js environment.
 > Make sure you have already installed both [Docker Engine](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).

 - Install: `npm install`